Associate or add an Azure subscription to your Azure Active Directory tenant

 - Has an Owner role assignment for the subscription.
 For information about how to assign the Owner role, see Manage access to Azure resources using RBAC and the Azure portal.

-- Exists in both the current directory that's associated with the subscription and in the new directory that's where you want to associate the subscription going forward.
-For more information about getting access to another directory, see How do Azure Active Directory admins add B2B collaboration users?.
+- Exists in both the current directory and in the new directory.
+The current directory is associated with the subscription.
+You'll associate the new directory with the subscription.
+For more information about getting access to another directory, see Add Azure Active Directory B2B collaboration users in the Azure portal.

 Make sure you're not using an Azure Cloud Service Providers (CSP) subscription (MS-AZR-0145P, MS-AZR-0146P, MS-AZR-159P), a Microsoft Internal subscription (MS-AZR-0015P), or a Microsoft Imagine subscription (MS-AZR-0144P).

-To associate an existing subscription to your Azure AD directory
+To associate an existing subscription to your Azure AD directory, follow these steps:

 Sign in and select the subscription you want to use from the Subscriptions page in Azure portal.